 Only the SDX user interface gets upgraded, but the hardware capacity of the appliance remains the same.

-Crypto interface is backward compatible, and it does not affect any existing automation mechanism that uses NITRO interface to manage the SDX appliance.
+Crypto interface is backward compatible, and it does not affect any existing automation mechanism that uses the NITRO interface to manage the SDX appliance.

-Upon SDX appliance upgrade, the crypto assigned to the existing VPX instances does not change; only its representation on Management Service changes.
+Upon SDX appliance upgrade, the crypto assigned to the existing VPX instances does not change; only its representation on the Management Service changes.

 ACU to PKE resource conversion table

 |22040, 22060, 22080, 22100, 22120, 24100, 24150 (36 ports)||2187||12497||2187||312||256||190|

 |8400, 8600, 8010, 8015||2812||17000||2812||424||330||N/A|

 |17550, 19550, 20550, 21550||2812||17000||2812||424||330||N/A|